Garrafao/LSCDetection/README.md

 For better performance, RI and SRV should be run with `-a` option, instead of specifying the seed number manually.

-Consider the application of column mean centering to RI and SGNS embeddings before applying a change measure.
+Consider the application of column mean centering after L2-normalization to RI and SGNS embeddings before applying a change measure.

 Find more detailed notes on model performances and optimal parameter settings in [these papers](#bibtex).